dentarg/pynik/README.md

 | CHANNELS               | Channels the bot should join on start.            |
 | TITLE_CHANNELS         | Print the `<title>` of URLs in these channels.    |

-If put the environment variables in a file named `.env`, you can use [Honcho] to start the bot.
+If you put the environment variables in a file named `.env`, you can use [Honcho] to start the bot.

 Example of a `.env` file: